djuang1/mule-call-external-dwl-file/README.md

-# Mule Example - Load External DataWeave *.dwl File
+# Mule Example - DataWeave dw() Function Call on External *.dwl File

 ## Overview
-This example Mule project shows how to load an external DataWeave *.dwl file.
+This example Mule project shows how to use the DataWeave dw() function on an external *.dwl file.
 It uses the Mule Requester to load the *.dwl file into a Flow Variable and then calls the dw() function.
 You can change the *.dwl file contents during runtime and have the changes be applied without having the stop and start the application.

 ## Components
 * MEL DataWeave function